gcaracas/thehybridprotocol/hybridprotocol-frontend/__tests__/frontend-tests-summary.md

 - ✅ Proper URL generation for links
 - ✅ Loading states
 - ✅ Error handling

+### ContentMetadata Component ✅ **NEW - FULLY WORKING**
+- ✅ Displays categories in non-selectable format
+- ✅ Displays tags in non-selectable format
+- ✅ Displays language (Spanish/English only)
+- ✅ Uses English names when available
+- ✅ Falls back to name when English not available
+- ✅ Hides sections when no data available
+- ✅ Always shows language section
+- ✅ Proper styling and user experience

 ### CommentSection Component ✅ **FULLY WORKING**
 - ✅ Comment display and formatting